AlwaysBCoding/dbc/notes.md

 This starts to break down when we have multiple classes to classify.
 We need a new approach, time to introduce the concept of nearest neighbor.

 # Nearest Neighbor
+Go to the slides to show the concept of nearest neighbor, and k-nearest neighbor to get an understanding of how this works.
+Do it with the female athelete data.

+1 point doesn't work because an outlier can fuck with it.
+A radius doesn't work because how large should the radius be?
+Best way is to pick K number of points and take the average, or pick the highest class

 # Measuring Distance
 - d(x,y) >= 0 ( no negative distances )